mozilla/fxa-discoverability-shield-study/docs/TELEMETRY.md

 6. `verifiedAvatarClick`: user clicked on their avatar to change it (only shown when account is in verified state)
 7. `signinComplete`: browser received a sign-in message
 8. `signoutComplete`: browser received a sign-out message
+9. `sendTabDeviceClick`: user clicked link to blog for `Send Tab to Devic`

 ## Example ping schema could look like this

 This is just the schema for the specific things we need in this study (what goes in the payload section of the `shield-study-addon` ping), for an example of the full schema see [this](https://github.com/motin/taar-experiment-v3-shield-study/blob/develop/schemas/full-schema.json).

 ```